RC-Web-crawler/Hugo-site/content/1st_Home/1_web_at_glance.md

 +++
-title = "Web at a glance"
+title = "1.1 Web at a glance"
-menuTitle = "1.
-Web at a glance" weight = 1
+menuTitle = "1.1 Web at a glance" weight = 2
 +++

 - [**1.
 Web at a glance**](#1-web-at-a-glance)